 software update ploys

 This type of scam typically targets tax professionals, but it strikes the average consumer, too.
 You might see an email arrive advising you of the need to update your tax software prior to submitting your return or a client's return.
-Links are provided to download a file, which doesn't contain an update at all but instead a tiny program that runs hidden on your computer that collects your keystrokes.
+Links are provided to download a file, which doesn't contain an update at all but instead a tiny program that runs hidden on your computer to collect your keystrokes.
 Criminals use this software to gain access to your account passwords and to collect your personal information, such as Social Security Numbers and bank account numbers.

 Scam Phone Calls

-Most Vulnerable People Are Targetted First
+the Most Vulnerable People Are often Targeted First

-Scammers posing as IRS agents typically first target those they view as most vulnerable, such as older Americans, newly arrived immigrants and those whose first language is not English.
-There has been an upsurge in low-income consumers being targetted, who presumably don't want to incur any fines and pay up without checking things out first.
+Scammers posing as IRS agents typically first target those they view as most vulnerable, such as older persons, newly arrived immigrants and those whose first language is not English.
+There has been an upsurge in low-income consumers being targeted, who presumably don't want to incur any fines and pay up without checking things out first.
 Take a moment now to communicate with friends and family who might be vulnerable and advise them not provide any sensitive information to someone who calls, emails, text messages, or sends a social media message claiming to be from the IRS.
 The IRS will communicate in writing.

 if someone asks you to Make immediate payment